The conjugation action in completed group rings: Introduction

-This result, proved below as Theorems \ref{thm: fixed ring over F_p} and \ref{thm: fixed ring over Z_p}, is an analogue of Roseblade's \cite[Lemma 10]{roseblade}, which was used to answer similar questions about group algebras of polycyclic groups.
-While Theorem A is not quite as general as \cite[Lemma 10]{roseblade}, in practice it is general enough to be used in the same contexts.
+This result, proved below as Theorem \ref{thm: fixed ring over F_p}, is an analogue of Roseblade's \cite[Lemma 10]{roseblade}, which was used to answer similar questions about group algebras of polycyclic groups.
+While Theorem A is not quite as general as \cite[Lemma 10]{roseblade}, in practice it is general enough to be used in an analogous context: